Allied Warship Commanders

 13 May 1945

 HMS Thorough (Lt.
 A.G.
-Chandler, RNR) departs Fremantle for her 7th war patrol.
-She is ordered to patrol in the Java Sea and South China Sea.
+Chandler, RNR) departed from Fremantle for her 7th war patrol.
+She was ordered to patrol in the Java Sea and South China Sea.

 For the daily and attack positions of HMS Thorough during this patrol see the map below.